seqscope/ficture/docs/localrun.md

 ### Prepare environment

-Suppose you have installed FICTURE and dependencies following [Install](install.md)

 Activate your virtual environmnet if needed
 ```
 source venv/with/requirements/installed/bin/activate
 ```

+Suppose you have installed FICTURE and dependencies following [Install](install.md) in this environment.
+Verify FICTURE is sucessfully installed with command `ficture`.

 ## Process